 Kinchy focuses on social conflicts over canola in Canada and maize in Mexico, drawing out their linkages to the global food system and international environmental governance.
 The book ultimately demonstrates the shortcomings of dominant models of scientific risk governance, which marginalize alternative visions of rural livelihoods and sustainable food production.

 The hardcover edition does not include a dust jacket.

 About the Author

-Abby Kinchy is Assistant Professor in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute and coeditor of Controversies in Science and Technology: From Maize to Menopause.
+Abby Kinchy is Associate Professor in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute and coeditor of Controversies in Science and Technology: From Maize to Menopause.

 "Abby Kinchy brings to life the struggle taking place around the world against transgenic crops and the companies that market them.
 In a richly contextualized study she describes the strategies and motives of activists in Mexico and Canada and provides valuable insights into the issues involved.
 Seeds, Science, and Struggle successfully integrates social movement studies and the politics of science and technology."

 Andrew Jamison, Department of Development and Planning, Aalborg University

 "In this lively and well-written book, Abby Kinchy takes us into the heart of the intense political struggles generated by the introduction of transgenic organisms in Mexico and Canada.
 By focusing on government and industry efforts to confine public debate to the singular realm of science-based risk, Kinchy reveals the unstable nature of global politics around agricultural biotechnology and shows how the failure to address the far broader social, cultural, economic, and environmental implications these technologies raise has come back to bite these would-be narrowers with a vengeance."

 Rachel Schurman, University of Minnesota; author of Fighting for the Future of Food